26 Types of Insects in Texas

 Female species of emerald ash borer deposit eggs in the fissures in the bark.
 The larvae feed beneath the bark and become adults in one to two years.

 It doesn’t do much damage to the local trees because it is usually found in small amounts.
-It is an invasive plant outside of its natural area and severely harms European and North American ash trees.
+It is an invasive plant outside its natural area, severely harming European and North American ash trees.

-Before it was found in North America, not much was known about where the emerald ash borer came from.
+Before it was found in North America, little was known about where the emerald ash borer came from.
 However, this is one of the types of insects in Texas you don’t want invading your space.

 Lymantriinae